11.4 Adopt a salary equity policy with mechanisms for analysis and redress

 Company closes salary gaps in both areas

-Men and women with diverse social identities are paid equitably
+Men and women are paid equitably

 Resources and Tools